Biscozum/mobkit_date_picker/README.md

 ##### Change Different Views

-*   StandardCalendarConfigModel
+*   MobkitCalendarConfigModel

     * `String? title` - The title you want to appear at the top of the date picker.
     * `String? locale` - It determines in which locale the date picker will work.
     * `bool showAllDays` - Whether the date picker will show all days
     * `bool disableOffDays` - Turns off all dates of the date picker
     * `bool disableWeekendsDays` - Whether to show the bar showing the days of the week above the date picker
-    * `StandardCalendarSelectionType selectionType` - Specifies the date picker type of the date picker.
+    * `MobkitCalendarSelectionType selectionType` - Specifies the date picker type of the date picker.
     * `PickerType pickerType` - Specifies what type of date the date picker will select.
     * `DateTime? disableBefore` - The date picker closes before the specified date.
     * `DateTime? disableAfter` - The date picker closes after the specified date.